tshort/mdpad/README.md

+# *mdpad*

-# *md-pad*: Live Markdown pages with embedded JavaScript and YAML
+## Live, interactive Markdown pages with embedded JavaScript and YAML

-*md-pad* pages are meant to be an easy way to make simple web interfaces or workbooks.
+*mdpad* pages are meant to be an easy way to make simple web interfaces or workbooks.
 These can be hosted as static pages.
 Interactivity is provided by JavaScript.